Related Content

 The determinant is a number we can calculate from a square matrix.
 It describes certain properties of the matrix and can be used for solving linear systems of equations.
 The determinant of a matrix is notated with vertical bars similar to absolute value notation.
 For example, the determinant of a matrix A is notated as |A|.

 The method for finding the determinant depends on the size of the matrix.
-In this lesson, we will show how to find the determinant of 1×1, 2×2, and 3×3 matrices.
-A 4×4 or larger matrix takes very long to calculate by hand and is very tedious.
+In this lesson, we will show how to find the determinant of 1x1, 2x2, and 3x3 matrices.
+A 4x4 or larger matrix takes very long to calculate by hand and can be very tedious.
 For matrices of that size, we recommend using a calculator such as the Determinant Calculator.

-Example of a shortcut method for the determinant of a 3×3 matrix.
+Example of a Shortcut Method for the Determinant of a 3×3 Matrix

 How to Find the Determinant of a 1x1 Matrix